 Why stop at three seasons of beauty?
 Winter can be a beautiful time in the garden, even if you're looking at it from inside a warm room, standing by the window with a cup of hot chocolate.
 Many evergreen shrubs and trees hold up to the weight of heavy wet snow and create sculptural shapes and a bit of color in the winter landscape.

 Consider leaving some plants intact for winter, like tall sedums, that create a lovely shape, then cut back in spring as new growth appears.
+Think about adding perennial ornamental grasses into your garden design for winter texture.
 This snowy garden has beautiful forms and textures from its evergreen and tree plantings.Continue to 16 of 22 below.

 16 of 22